-Most roasted prime rib recipes start by browning the roast on the stovetop (a messy, awkward endeavor), or in a hot oven, which leaves the outside layer of meat overdone by the time the roast is cooked through.
-A better way?
-Do the opposite: Slow-roast the prime rib at a low temperature until it’s medium-rare in the center, rest it, then put it back into a superhot oven to quickly produce a crispy browned exterior.
+Most roasted prime rib recipes start by browning the roast on the stovetop, a messy, awkward endeavor, or in a hot oven, which leaves the outside layer of meat overdone by the time the roast is cooked through.
+A better approach is to do exactly the opposite: Slow-roast the prime rib at a low temperature until it’s medium-rare in the center, rest it, then put it back into a really hot oven to produce a crispy browned exterior fast.
 You’ll wind up with a deeply flavored crust on the outside and evenly medium-rare pink meat in the center.
 Since slow-roasting doesn’t produce drippings for a classic jus, we’ve included a quick, easy recipe here using browned and simmered beef bones.

-What to buy: For the meaty beef bones needed to make the jus, ask your butcher for the bones used to make beef stock, such as marrow or knuckle bones, as they probably will not be displayed in the case.
+What to buy: For the meaty beef bones needed to make the jus, ask your butcher for the bones used to make beef stock, such as marrow or knuckle bones (they probably won’t be displayed in the case).

 To finish roasting the meat: